 - Amgen (Erenumab AMG 334) now marketed with brand name Aimovig, is approved by Therapeutic Goods Administration (TGA) with limited availability.

 - Teva Pharmaceutical Industries (Fremanezumab TEV-48125) now marketed with brand name Ajovy, but awaiting approval by the TGA in Australia.

-- Eli Lilly and Company (Galcanezumab LY2951742) now marketed with brand name Emgality, but awaiting approval by the Therapeutics Goods Administration (TGA) in Australiay.
+- Eli Lilly and Company (Galcanezumab LY2951742) now marketed with brand name Emgality, is approved by Therapeutic Goods Administration (TGA) in Australia.

 - Alder Biopharmaceuticals (Eptinezumab ALD403) not yet available as at October, 2018.